Click here for the Baja Experts!

 Number of rooms: 40.

-Nice rooms / pool / Jacuzzi / air conditioning.
+Nice rooms / huge pool / Jacuzzi / air conditioning.

 Restaurant / bar / parking close to the door of your room / a short walk to the Sea of Cortez.